 Most drinks are unhealthy and filled with sugar or other additives.
 Spend your money on food instead.
 Water is free and all you need.
 Tea and coffee are relatively inexpensive too.

 Maybe a higher cost upfront but definitely less in the long run.
 Do this for things that don’t go bad quickly and that you will use.
 Amazon and Costco are great.

 My list is heavily produce, which isn’t that expensive.
 The higher cost items are meats and other proteins.
 This is a general list.
 If you don’t do grains or dairy, that is totally fine.

 - Dry beans

-Fresh Idea: Buying real, whole food is not expensive.
+Fresh Idea: Buying real, whole food is not always expensive.
 Make it a priority to eat healthy through meal planning.

 Pingback:Weekly Meal Planning: The best way to save money, time, and improve health